Want to be a nurse? Get your senior year free!

 As a Christian, Catholic, Benedictine institution, the University of Mary offers education for the whole of life through cutting-edge professional programs grounded in a solid liberal arts tradition.

 Founded in 1959 by the Benedictine Sisters of Annunciation Monastery, Mary offers nearly 60 undergraduate programs, 13 master’s programs, and two doctoral programs in Physical Therapy and Nursing Practice.
-Mary has locations in North Dakota, Minnesota, Montana, Missouri, Kansas, Arizona, Rome, Italy and Arequipa, Peru as well as engaging online offerings taught by vibrant faculty and experts in their fields.
-For more information, visit www.umary.edu.
+Mary has locations in North Dakota, Minnesota, Montana, Missouri, Kansas, Arizona, Rome, and Italy as well as engaging online offerings taught by vibrant faculty and experts in their fields.

 Who do I contact if I have any questions?